 After paying for all the gear and a hotel near the mountain, you still have to pay for that ridiculously expensive lift ticket.
 These days, at some of the more fancy and popular mountains, you can easily be looking at spending around $200/day for a lift ticket.
 For us on the Northeast, the price is definitely less, but it still adds up.
-That is where finding as many ski deals as possible comes into play.
+That is where finding as many ski deals as possible comes into play — although they are going to be harder to find than last year.
 Depending on your child’s age or the flight you take, you might even be able to ski for free.

 9 Ski Lift Ticket Discounts